Mellitus: Archbishop and death

 Mellitus succeeded Laurence as the third Archbishop of Canterbury after the latter's death in 619.
 During his tenure as archbishop, Mellitus supposedly performed a miracle in 623 by diverting a fire that had started in Canterbury and threatened the church.
 He was carried into the flames, upon which the wind changed direction, thus saving the building.
-Bede praised Mellitus' sane mind, but other than the miracle, little happened during his time as archbishop.
+Bede praised Mellitus's sane mind, but other than the miracle, little happened during his time as archbishop.
 Bede also mentioned that Mellitus suffered from gout.
 Boniface wrote to Mellitus encouraging him in the mission, perhaps prompted by the marriage of Æthelburh of Kent to King Edwin of Northumbria.
 Whether Mellitus received a pallium, the symbol of an archbishop's authority, from the pope is unknown.

 Mellitus died on 24 April 624, and was buried at St Augustine's Abbey in Canterbury that same day.
 He became revered as a saint after his death, and was allotted the feast day of 24 April.
-In the ninth century, Mellitus' feast day was mentioned in the Stowe Missal, along with Laurence and Justus.
+In the ninth century, Mellitus's feast day was mentioned in the Stowe Missal, along with Laurence and Justus.
 He was still venerated at St Augustine's in 1120, along with a number of other local saints.
 There was also a shrine to him at Old St Paul's Cathedral in London.
 Shortly after the Norman Conquest, Goscelin wrote a life of Mellitus, the first of several to appear around that time, but none contain any information not included in Bede's earlier works.
-These later medieval lives do, however, reveal that during Goscelin's lifetime persons suffering from gout were urged to pray at Mellitus' tomb.
-Goscelin records that Mellitus' shrine flanked that of Augustine, along with Laurence, in the eastern central chapel of the presbytery.
+These later medieval lives do, however, reveal that during Goscelin's lifetime persons suffering from gout were urged to pray at Mellitus's tomb.
+Goscelin records that Mellitus's shrine flanked that of Augustine, along with Laurence, in the eastern central chapel of the presbytery.